-4. Recovery of lost revenues; and
+4. Recovery of lost revenues and throughput disincentive; and

 5. Utility incentive based on the achieved performance level of approved demand-side programs;

+(O) Demand savings target means the annual demand savings level approved by the commission at the time of each demand-side portfolio’s approval, or adjusted based on an approved mechanism.
+Demand-side savings targets are the baseline for determining the utility’s demand-side portfolio’s demand savings performance levels (in the methodology for the utility incentive component of a demand-side portfolios investment mechanism (DSIM)

-(N) DSIM cost recovery revenue requirement means the revenue requirement approved by the commission in a utility’s filing for demand-side program approval or a semi-annual DSIM rate adjustment case to provide the utility with cost recovery of demand-side program costs based on the approved cost recovery component of a DSIM;
+(P) DSIM cost recovery revenue requirement means the revenue requirement approved by the commission in a utility’s filing for demand-side program approval or a DSIM rate adjustment case to provide the utility with cost recovery of demand-side program costs based on the approved cost recovery component of a DSIM;

-(O) DSIM rate means the charge on customers’ bills for the portion of the DSIM revenue requirement assigned by the commission to a rate class;
+(Q) DSIM rate means the charge on customers’ bills for the portion of the DSIM revenue requirement assigned by the commission to a rate class;

-(P) DSIM revenue requirement means the sum of the DSIM cost recovery revenue requirement, DSIM utility lost revenue requirement, and DSIM utility incentive revenue requirement;
+(R) DSIM revenue requirement means the sum of the DSIM cost recovery revenue requirement, DSIM utility lost revenue requirement or DSIM throughput disincentive revenue requirement, and DSIM utility incentive revenue requirement;

-(Q) DSIM utility incentive revenue requirement means the revenue requirement approved by the commission to provide the utility with a portion of annual net shared benefits based on the approved utility incentive component of a DSIM;
+(S) DSIM utility incentive revenue requirement means the revenue requirement approved by the commission to provide the utility with a portion of net shared benefits based on the approved utility incentive component of a DSIM;

-(R) DSIM utility lost revenue requirement means the revenue requirement explicitly approved (if any) by the commission to provide the utility with recovery of lost revenue based on the approved utility lost revenue component of a DSIM;
+(T) DSIM utility lost revenue requirement means the revenue requirement explicitly approved (if any) by the commission to provide the utility with recovery of lost revenue based on the approved utility lost revenue component of a DSIM;

-Economic potential means energy savings and demand savings relative to a utility’s baseline energy forecast and baseline demand forecast, respectively, resulting from customer adoption of all cost-effective measures, regardless of customer preferences;
+(New) DSIM utility throughput disincentive revenue requirement means the revenue requirement approved by the commission to provide the utility with recovery of throughput disincentive a portion of net shared benfits based on the approved utility throughput disincentive component of a DSIM;

+(U) Economic potential means the theoretical subset of the technical potential that is economically cost effective as compared to conventional supply-side energy resources, assuming the immediate implementation of

+efficiency measures with no regard for the gradual “ramping up” process of real-life programs, ignoring the

+market barriers to ensuring the actual implementation of such measures, and only considering the costs of

+;;

 Utility Stakeholders: Oppose changing to NAPEE definitions of potential, as they do not align with the IRP process.
 Support using ACEEE definitions.
 ACEEE defines Technical, Economic, Realistically Achievable, and Maximum Achievable Potentials.
 ACEEE definitions are also used in the Chapter 22 IRP rules.
 NAPEE definitions are outdated (2007).
 Program potential is not relevant to Missouri, which uses an IRP process.
 NAPEE definitions would be relevant to a resource standard state.
 Other stakeholders support changing the definitions (as well as removing the link between IRP and MEEIA).

-Response:
+Response: DE requests that the ACEEE source document be provided; a brief search identified a 2008 ACEEE document, but the definitions are not the same.
+DE continues to support the use of the NAPEE definitions.
+Specifically, we recommend the following definition:

+“Economic potential means the theoretical subset of the technical potential that is economically cost-effective as compared to conventional supply-side energy resources, assuming the immediate implementation of efficiency measures with no regard for the gradual “ramping up” process of real-life programs, ignoring the market barriers to ensuring the actual implementation of such measures, and only considering the costs of efficiency measures themselves while ignoring any programmatic costs (e.g., marketing, analysis, administration) that would be necessary to capture them;”

-(S) Electric utility or utility means any electric corporation as defined in section 386.020, RSMo;
+(V) Electric utility or utility means any electric corporation as defined in section 386.020, RSMo;